Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Locality and Cutwidth

+\begin{theorem} $\locProb$ is $\NP$-complete (under Turing reductions), even if every symbol has at most $3$ occurrences. \end{theorem}

-\begin{proof} Lemma \ref{cut-loc} shows a polynomial time Turing reduction from $\cutwidthProb$ to $\locProb$.
+\begin{proof} Lemma~\ref{cut-loc} shows a polynomial time Turing reduction from $\cutwidthProb$ to $\locProb$.
 Indeed, given a (multi)graph $H$ we construct in linear time the multigraph $H'$ by duplicating its edges. $H'$ has an Eulerian cycle, so, using Hierholzer's algorithm, we can compute such a cycle in linear time \cite{Hierholzer1873}.
 Let $C$ be the computed Eulerian cycle.
 For each edge $e$ of $C$ construct, in linear time, the word $\alpha_e$ as described before Lemma \ref{cut-loc}.
 By Lemma \ref{cut-loc} we get that $\cutwidth(H)=\frac{\cutwidth(H')}{2}=\min\{\loc(\alpha_e)\mid e\mbox{ edge of } C\}$.
-This completes the reduction, and, thus, as $\cutwidthProb$ is $\NP$-hard (see, e.\,g.,~\cite{surveyDiaz}), we get that $\loc$ is also $\NP$-hard.
-As $\locProb$ clearly belongs to $\NP$, the result follows. \end{proof}

-Theorem \ref{locNPC} follows from the Turing reduction from $\cutwidthProb$ to $\locProb$, but it can also be proved using a polynomial-time one-to-many reduction from the well known $\NP$-complete problem $\cliqueProb$.
-This alternative approach (given in Appendix \ref{npc-loc}) is more technically involved, but has the merit of emphasising how the combinatorial properties of the locality number can be used to construct computationally hard instances of $\locProb$.
-Moreover, by the word-combinatorial observations about locality made in Section \ref{sec:prim}, it is clear that $\locProb$ is $\NP$-complete also for words with special structure, e.g., palindromes and repetitions.
-With respect to approximation, it is known that, assuming the Small Set Expansion Conjecture (denoted $\textsc{SSE}$; see \cite{SSE}), there exists no constant-ratio approximation for $\minCutwidthProb$ (see~\cite{Wu2014}).
-Consequently, approximating $\minlocProb$ within any constant factor is also SSE-hard.
-In particular, we point out that stronger inapproximability results for $\minCutwidthProb$ are not known.
-Positive approximation results for $\minlocProb$ will be discussed in Section~\ref{sec:approx}.

-On certain graph classes, the $\textsc{SSE}$ conjecture is equivalent to the Unique Games Conjecture \cite{UCG} (see \cite{SSE,SSEfollow}), which, at its turn, was used to show that many approximation algorithms are tight \cite{UCG-survey} and is considered a major conjecture in inapproximability.
-However, some works seem to provide evidence that could lead to a refutation of $\textsc{SSE}$; see \cite{AroraBS10,BarakRS11,Sinop}.
-In this context, we show in Section \ref{sec:approx} a series of unconditional results which state that multiple natural greedy strategies do not provide low-ratio approximation of $\minlocProb$.
+This completes the reduction, and, thus, as $\cutwidthProb$ is $\NP$-hard (see, e.\,g.,~\cite{surveyDiaz}), we get that $\locProb$ is also $\NP$-hard.
+In order to show that the hardness holds even if every symbol has at most $3$ occurrences, we first observe that in the reduction from Section~\ref{sec:cutwidthToLocality}, the number of occurrences of any symbol $x$ in the constructed word $\alpha_{e}$ corresponds to the degree of the vertex $x$ in the graph $H$.
+Hence, since $\cutwidthProb$ is $\NP$-complete already for graphs with maximum degree $3$ (see~\cite{MakedonEtAl1985}), it follows that $\locProb$ is $\NP$-complete even if every symbol has at most $3$ occurrences.
+In order to show that $\locProb$ is in $\NP$, let $\alpha \in \Sigma^*$ be an arbitrary word and $k \in \mathbb{N}$.
+We can guess a marking sequence $\sigma$ for $\alpha$ in polynomial time, and then check in polynomial time whether its marking number $\pi_\sigma(\alpha)$ is less than or equal to~$k$. \end{proof}